contact sales: (855) FLUENT-8or(855) 358-3688

 Power BI Desktop features

-At the end of the article we will briefly discuss the data connectivity provided by Power BI Desktop:
+At the end of the article, we will briefly discuss the data connectivity provided by Power BI Desktop:

 • “Other” data Power BI Desktop.
 The “Other” category includes a decent number of possible connections: Web Application, SharePoint List, OData Web Feed, Hadoop File (HDFS), Active Directory, Microsoft Exchange, Dynamics CRM Online, Facebook, Google Analytics, SalesForce Objects, SalesForce Reports, ODBC and beta versions of the following connections: R Script, appFigures, GitHub, MailChimp, Merketo, QuickBooks Online, Smartsheet, SQL Sentry, Stripe, SweetIQ, Twilio, ZenDesk, Spark.
-It is unlikely that a beginner to learn Power BI will not find the necessary here.
+It is unlikely that a beginner to learn Power BI will find the necessary here.
 By the way, when connecting to the “Web,” the program itself searches for information on the page and presents it in the preview mode in the Navigator area.
-Choose what you need, edit, download, work.
+Choose what you need, edit, download, and work.

 Schedule a free consultation